 4. The first special cancellation was used on 04 November 1963 for the 9th Commonwealth Parliamentary Conference.

-6. The first overprint stamps was issued on 01 July 1964 on the Sabah Definitive.
+7. The first overprint stamps was issued on 01 July 1964 on the Sabah Definitive.
 This was also the first time that a new stamp issue did not have an official FDC envelope.

 Note: The last Singapore First Day Cover cancelled in Malaysia is on 09 August 1966 for the First Anniversary of the National Day issue.